The characteristics of the meandering effect in a stratified wake: Wake model with meandering

 \section{Wake model with meandering}

-In a stratified wake, large-scale horizontal structures in the late wake have been observed in both the experiments \citep{lin1979wakes} and the simulations \citep{diamessis2011similarity}.
-Therefore, meandering is universal and shall be significant in the late wake.

-To understand the meandering effect, we will extract the characteristic quantities out of the simulation data.
-We also compare the flow profiles with and without the meandering effect, which sheds light on how meandering alters the flow statistics.
+To understand the meandering effect, we will extract the wake center, width, and height from the instantaneous simulation data.
+Averaging the velocity profiles with the meandering effect will obtain the mean velocity profile.
+Averaging the velocity profiles without the meandering effect will obtain the mean stationary velocity profile.
+Then, we compare the mean velocity profile and the mean stationary velocity profile, and this will shed light on how meandering alters the flow statistics, which will be discussed in Sec. \ref{sec:results}.
 Next, we will develop the theory of the superposition of the meandering effect based on self-similarity assumptions.
+The modeled wake profile will be compared with the stationary profile from DNS in Sec. \ref{sec:results}, to identify possible distortion due to meandering.
 To the best of the authors' knowledge, this is the first attempt to systematically quantify the meandering effect and its corresponding impact on the scaling of the statistics in the stratified wake.